alexkasema/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that returns the number of keys in a dictionary.
 # 6-print_sorted_dictionary.py
 A function that prints a dictionary by ordered keys.
+# 7-update_dictionary.py
+A function that replaces or adds key/value in a dictionary.